adimajo/whiteapp_flask/README.md

 Set the following environment variables in Gitlab's UI under Settings > CI/CD.
 These are not hardcoded into the pipeline since I use the same pipeline at Crédit Agricole S.A. with our own instances of Gitlab, Gitlab runners, Sonar, etc.

+If you wish to deploy on Dockerhub, you should have a repository set up with the same name as your repository.

 `CURRENT_TAG`: the tag of an available public Gitlab runner, e.g. `docker`

 `PYPI_REMOTE`: the URL to your favorite PyPi remote, e.g. `https://pypi.org/simple`